YoussefAboelwafa/Invastigating-Netflix-Movies/README.md

 # Investigating Netflix Movies
-**Note:** The project requirments and the dataset is provided from DataCamp
+**Note:** The project requirments and the dataset is provided by DataCamp

 ## 1. Loading data into a dictionary